Omar-Alme/rituals-tracker/README.md

   -
 - #### Media

+All my media and icons have been retrieved from [iconsax.io](iconsax.io) as well as [iconscout](https://iconscout.com/icons/glass?price=free).

 ## Acknowledgements

-- I would like to acknowledge Chris Pennington for the design idea for the website.
+- I would like to acknowledge [Chris Pennington](https://www.youtube.com/watch?v=_FFkaBTqJto)  for the design idea for the website.

-[def]: documentations/